 The Vatsala Durga Temple is located Bhaktapur Durbar Square.
 It was built in 1672 by King Jagat Prakash Malla while the Taleju Bell which is in front of the temple was placed there by King Jaya Ranjit Malla in 1737.

 Sadly the temple was completely destroyed in the April 25th earthquake in Nepal.
-It is on a priority list to be restored with work due to begin in 2016.
-Currently several smaller monuments have been rebuilt near it.
+It is currently being restored (2017).
+Several smaller monuments have been rebuilt near it.

 Did you know?

 There is a second smaller bell on the temple's plinth which is known as 'the barking bell'.
 It was placed there by King Bhupatindra Malla in 1721 to counteract a dream he had.
 It is said that dogs bark and whine if the bell is rung.